-- 2. Three courses will be taken at the second tier: no more than one from a given thematic cluster.
+- 1. Four courses will be taken at the foundation level: one from each of the four thematic cluster areas. - Three courses will be taken at the second tier: no more than one from a given thematic cluster.
 One of these courses must be from the Numeracy and Scientific Literacy cluster. - 3.
 Three courses must be taken at the third tier, selected from at least two of the thematic clusters.